notnotjake/notnotjake/do-list.md

 Graph:
 - mobile support
 - lazy loading of the images
-- fix 11ty if picture problem

 - connect to service (?) / establish workflow

-Sentence:
-- picture?

 Showcase:
 - content
 - ability to open them into cards and linked to their partial's page

-- improve scroll as scale
 - more immersive experience
 	- click sides of screen to advance
 	- dim the screen when focused

-The Shelf
+- improve scroll as scale

 # Content:
 - my goal (delight&&meaning)